SchoolOfCode/week-7-hackathon-cookiemonsters/README.md

 * [Acknowledgements](#acknowledgements)

 # Overview
-To build an interactive act using React and Vite.
+To build an interactive app using React and Vite.
-To follow a simple design.
+To follow the design given.
 Use state to flip flashcards between question and answer.
-To enable user input to test knowledge.
+To enable users to add questions..